riverbed/steelscript/docs/common/timeutils.rst

 Conversions
 -----------

-Devices often represesent time as seconds (or microseconds or nanoseconds) since the Unix epoch (January 1, 1970).
+Devices often represent time as seconds (or microseconds or nanoseconds) since the Unix epoch (January 1, 1970).
 The following functions are useful for converting to and from native Python ``datetime.datetime`` objects: